wuuster/fe-skillz/README.md

 # Front End Skill Assesment

-Below you will find an image.
+Below you will find an images of a header that contains sub-nav items.
+For desktop, on hover of the parent nav, sub-nav items should appear.
+For mobile, this will have an expand/collapse feature.
 We'd like you to build it.
 Sounds simple right?
-The layout is easy, heck you could pull up bootstrap and knock this out in 15 minutes.
+The layout is easy, heck you could pull up bootstrap and knock this out in under an hour.
 That is a valid approach but it won't get you very far with us.

-The accordion is a common/simple feature that can executed via many different approaches, we would like to see what you come up with.

 The point of this Skill Assesment is for you to show us what you believe good development looks like.
 Are you into polish and visual detail?
 Refine the design, add some finese.
 Are you a test finatic?
 Show us your TDD process.
 Love data and multi-teir designs?
 Let us see how you redux.
 Are you a build ninja?
 Let see those muscles flexed.